TensoriumCore/Tensorium_lang/README.md

-Tensorium_lang is a domain-specific language and compiler frontend designed to express tensorial equations arising in numerical relativity (Einstein equations, BSSN-like formulations, tensor contractions).
+Tensorium_lang is a domain-specific language and compiler frontend designed to express tensorial equations arising in numerical relativity (Einstein equations, BSSN-like/Z4/Z4C formulations and 3+1 decomposition, tensor contractions, differeciations etc..).

 The compiler is implemented in C++20 and built on top of LLVM/MLIR 20.
 It performs semantic analysis of tensor indices (variance, contractions),